active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 6.2 (June 24, 2011) =
+* Feature: Added a "Silo Linking" mode to Deeplink Juggernaut that lets you confine autolinks to posts of the same category (or tag/term)

 = Version 6.1 (June 23, 2011) =
-* Feature: Added option to add the `rel="nofollow"` attribute to all masked links
+* Feature: Added an option to insert the `rel="nofollow"` attribute into all masked links
-* Bugfix: Fixed bug that caused some link masks to disappear when the post is saved
+* Bugfix: Fixed bug that caused some link masks to disappear when the post was saved
 * Bugfix: Fixed an issue with masking links with ampersands

 = Version 6.0 (June 21, 2011) =